-No. 3:16-cv-01259 (JAM)
+No. 3:18-cv-595 (SRU)

-JOHN DOE subscriber assigned IP address 73.89.9.6, Defendant.
+JOHN DOE subscriber assigned IP address 32.211.58.206, Defendant.

-ORDER GRANTING MOTION FOR LEAVE TO SERVE THIRD PARTY SUBPOENA PRIOR TO A RULE 26(f) CONFERENCE
+ORDER REGARDING LEAVE TO SERVE THIRD PARTY SUBPOENA PRIOR TO A RULE 26(f) CONFERENCE

 Plaintiff Malibu Media LLC alleges that defendant John Doe, identified only by his IP address, committed copyright infringement by distributing plaintiff's adult films using BitTorrent, a peer-to-peer file distribution network.
 Doc. #1.
-Plaintiff moves pursuant to Fed R. Civ.
+Plaintiff moved pursuant to Fed R. Civ.
 P. 26(d)(1) for leave to serve a third-party subpoena on defendant's internet service provider ("ISP") for the limited purpose of discovering defendant's identity; only with defendant's identity will plaintiff be able to serve defendant with process and proceed with the case.
-Doc. #13-1 at 18.
-For substantially the reasons set forth in plaintiff's motion and supporting documents, I will GRANT the motion, having concluded that plaintiff has established good cause for entry of this order.
+Doc. # 8.
+For substantially the reasons set forth in plaintiff's motion and supporting documents, I granted the motion, having concluded that plaintiff has established good cause for entry of this order.
+Doc. # 12.
+I write now only to clarify the scope and limitations of my prior order.

-Plaintiff acknowledges the concerns raised by many courts around the nation that, given the nature of the films allegedly distributed by defendants, defendants may feel coerced to settle these suits merely to prevent public disclosure of defendants' identifying information.1 See, e.g.,
+Plaintiff acknowledges the concerns raised by many courts around the nation that, given the nature of the films allegedly distributed by defendants, defendants may feel coerced to settle these suits merely to prevent public disclosure of defendants' identifying information.
+See, e.g., Malibu Media, LLC v.
+Doe, 2015 WL 4092417 (S.D.N.Y.
+July 6, 2015); Malibu Media, LLC v.

-1 Plaintiff consents to conditions in this order prohibiting it from initiating a settlement with defendant prior to serving him with the complaint, as well as an order allowing defendant to proceed anonymously.
-Doc. #13-1 at 10.
+&lt;sup>1 Plaintiff consents to conditions in this order prohibiting it from initiating a settlement with defendant prior to serving him with the complaint, as well as an order allowing defendant to proceed anonymously.
+Doc. #8-1 at 4-5.

-Malibu Media, LLC v.
-Doe, 2015 WL 4092417 (S.D.N.Y.); Malibu Media, LLC v.
-Doe, 2015 WL 1780965 (S.D.N.Y.); Malibu Media, LLC v.
-Doe, 2015 WL 4923114 (S.D.N.Y.).
-I share these concerns.
+Doe, 2015 WL 1780965 (S.D.N.Y.
+Apr.
+10, 2015); Malibu Media, LLC v.
+Doe, 2015 WL 4923114 (S.D.N.Y.
+Aug.
+18, 2015).
+I share those concerns.
 This order is therefore subject to the following conditions and limitations: